StoneT2000/trajectorytranslation/README.md

-# Abstract-to-Executable Trajectory Translation for One Shot Task Generalization
+# Abstract-to-Executable Trajectory Translation for One Shot Task Generalization (ICML 2023)

-This is the official codebase for the paper
+This is the official codebase for the ICML 2023 paper

 [Abstract-to-Executable Trajectory Translation for One Shot Task Generalization](https://arxiv.org/abs/2210.07658) by